greenarmor/datu/docs/project-mobilization.md

 This suggested mobilization agenda provides an early alert for stakeholders so they can prepare the governance and collaboration foundations needed before engineering execution accelerates.
 It distills the Phase 0 priorities from the DATU Implementation Plan into concrete prompts that community coordinators can act on immediately.

+> **Status Update (2025-10-09):** Phase 1 engineering work on the Stellar fork has begun.
+Treat the activities below as the "Phase 0 backlog" to close alongside network development so the project can certify mobilization readiness as soon as the fork stabilizes.

 ## Immediate Mobilization Signals

 - **Confirm Steering Committee Invitations**